Most visitors to Bangkok choose to stay in one of three neighbourhoods.

 My Tips for Visiting Ari

 How to get there: Fortunately, Ari is on the Skytrain, so getting there is easy.
-If you’re arriving at Suvarnabhumi Airport, jump on the rail link to Praya Thai station — it leaves every 10 minutes, takes 25 minutes to get there, and costs 45 THB ($1.30).
+If you’re arriving at Suvarnabhumi Airport, jump on the rail link to Praya Thai station — it leaves every 10 minutes and takes 25 minutes to get there.
 From Phaya Thai, take the BTS Skytrain to Ari.
-This leg of the route takes 10 minutes costs 26 THB ($0.80).
+This leg of the route takes 10 minutes.
 Easy!

-Where to stay: We stayed in a condo in Siamese Ratchakru, which we booked through Airbnb and paid $40 a night for it.
-Despite having a fairly odd room set-up, where the bed was inside a glass box, making it seem as though we were sleeping in a museum, I’d recommend staying there.
-We had a sofa and TV, powerful A/C, and a balcony with a decent view over the Bangkok Skyline.
-It was on the main road in Ari, but the sound-proofing was excellent, so the street noise didn’t bother us, and was within walking distance of all of the great restaurants.
+Where to stay: We stayed in a condo in Ari, which we booked through Airbnb and paid $50 a night for it.
+We had a sofa and TV, powerful A/C, and a balcony with a decent view.
+The sound-proofing was excellent, so the street noise didn’t bother us, and it was within walking distance of all of the great restaurants.

 If you’re on a budget, the Yard Hostel receives consistently amazing reviews and if I hadn’t been travelling with Dave, I would have 100% stayed there.
-It looks so cool!
+It’s the best rated hostel in Bangkok (literally!) and looks so cool!

 We stayed in Ari when we first arrived in Bangkok last March.
 We’d been to Bangkok before, but only for a few days and it was years ago, so we didn’t know the neighborhoods very well.
 I have no idea how we settled on staying there, but I’m so glad we did!
 We heard great things about Yard Hostel too and intended to go eat at their restaurant, but never ended up making it there.
 But I have a feeling we’ll be back :)